0x-os/Plan/NoteTakingApp.md

 |:-|:-|
 |Written in rust (stupidly fast and can be made even more performant effecient)|Less known (documentation is harder to read)|
 |Has abstractions for javascript/typescript||

+### Frontend

+React   — Slow
+Preact  — Not familliar with how to use it
+Vue     — Never used it before
+Yew     — written in rust (not that familliar with the language) PRIRE   — Not finished yet

 ## app Editor